fmtlib/fmt/doc/api.md

 ### Variants

-A `std::variant` is only formattable if every variant alternative is formattable, and requires the `__cpp_lib_variant` [library feature](https://en.cppreference.com/w/cpp/feature_test).
+A `std::variant` can be formatted only if every alternative is formattable, and requires the `__cpp_lib_variant` [library feature](https://en.cppreference.com/w/cpp/feature_test).